Sign In Register

 Safety Score

-Marion has an average annual temperature of 53°F (12°C).
+Marion experiences four distinct seasons with an average annual temperature of 53°F (12°C).
 Winters average 41°F in January while summers reach 67°F in July.
-Annual precipitation is 52.7 inches.
+The area gets 234 sunny days per year, above the national average.
+Annual precipitation totals 52.7 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 35.
+81% of days have good air quality.
+The city sits at an elevation of 315 feet.

 Temperature